ron-ligsay/course-u/Setup-Guide.md

 ## Other Tools you can use to help your Development

+### Removing content types
+django has automatic generated content types, you can remove them by using this command `python manage.py remove_contenttypes` or on `python manage.py shell` then import `from django.contrib.contenttypes.models import ContentType` then `ContentType.objects.all().delete()` with this you can remove all content types and you can use `python manage.py loaddata data_dump.json` to load the data again

 ### Loading data's to Database
 If you want to load the current database datas
 `python manage.py loaddata data_dump.json`<br>